Don’t let lazy eye cause problems for your child in school

 Schedule a kids eye exam to detect or rule out lazy eye

 Why wonder if your child has amblyopia or not, when a comprehensive eye exam can give you a proper diagnosis?
 Untreated lazy eye can lead to permanent vision loss.
-Instead of taking risks, book an appointment for your kid with our El Segundo, California, eye doctor to inspect for lazy eye and the presence of any other pediatric vision conditions.
+Instead of taking risks, book an appointment for your kid with our Manhattan Beach, California, eye doctor to inspect for lazy eye and the presence of any other pediatric vision conditions.

 Want to Learn More?
 Read on!